Can Muslims Make Memes on Hindu Gods or Traditions?

 No, Muslims should not make memes on Hindu gods or traditions.
 Such actions are not only un-Islamic but also socially irresponsible, especially in a diverse society like India.
 Islam teaches us to be ambassadors of peace, not provocation.
 Humor is halal when it uplifts — not when it mocks.

-Let Muslims lead by example — with dignity, wisdom, and respect for all.“The Muslim is the one from whose tongue and hands others are safe.” — Prophet Muhammad ﷺ (Bukhari)
+“The Muslim is the one from whose tongue and hands others are safe.” — Prophet Muhammad ﷺ (Bukhari)